sukritishuk/ML_ZoomCamp_Article/README.md

   ![image](https://user-images.githubusercontent.com/50409210/151674901-950f0f48-fbb4-4896-8d28-4db07a7f28dc.png)

-My next plot, visualized the average daily Returns for Amazon stock.
+My next plot, visualized the average daily *Returns* for Amazon stock.
 The daily movements have reduced over time as we can see small percentage change (increase or decrease) in the stock value from 2016 onwards compared to that in the 2000s.

   ![image](https://user-images.githubusercontent.com/50409210/151675037-0ffa48a1-21ce-4aec-9cd7-9c4d464e8841.png)

 Visualizing movements in Amazon stock Volumes from a Weekday and Month perpective was my next visulaization.
-As shown below, Volumes appear to be the largest on Wednesdays and Thursdays while almost Nil on weekends (Saturday, Sunday).
+As shown below, *Volumes* appear to be the largest on *Wednesdays* and *Thursdays* while almost Nil on weekends (Saturday, Sunday).
 This was due to no trading on weekends.
-Also, the month of January appears to have the highest Volumes for Amazon stocks followed by July, October and November.
-The month of August on the other hand, has the lowest levels of Volume.
+Also, the month of *January* appears to have the highest Volumes for Amazon stocks followed by *July, October* and *November*.
+The month of *August* on the other hand, has the lowest levels of Volume.

   ![image](https://user-images.githubusercontent.com/50409210/151675266-0d9c80ca-6921-4996-bb40-9f18f598ed5f.png)

 Next, I wanted to explore the correlation among different price indicators, difference between them and Volume for the Amazon stock dataset.
 For example.
 I wanted to understand the relation between Volume and Lowest Price when deducted from Daily Close.
-This was done by adding new columns for Price differences and creating a Heatmap to visualize correlations among variables.
+This was done by adding new columns for Price differences like *Close-High, High-Open* etc. and creating a Heatmap to visualize correlations among variables.

 As we can see from the plot below, the **Close minus High** (shown as Close-High in plot below) variable showed the maximum positive correlation with Volume.
 We can say that if the Amazon Closing price stays away from High value, it may lead to more transactions or trading volumes that day for the stock.
 Also, the **Open minus Close** (shown as Open-Close in plot below) variable had the most negative correlation with Volume.
 This could indicate that the lesser the difference between Closing price of Amazon stock on a day and its Opening price the next day, higher would be its trading Volume.